newlysama/saitama/README.md

 **- make run :** Run all built binaries
 **- make run-benchmark :** Run benchmark executable forcing certain options

+### 3 - The Dockerfile

+A Dockerfile is also provided.
+Just build and run the image, all the depedencies will be installed, and
+you should be able to run everything properly.

+**[SPOILER ALERT]** It only works in interactive mode (use -it when running the container).

 ### 3 - Build folders :